-April is one of the best months to see beautiful spring flowers and enjoy the beginning of warmer weather.
+April destinations in Europe have beautiful spring flowers and the beginning of warmer weather.
 Mild temperatures with refreshing breezes are perfect for sightseeing!

 Best Places to Visit in Europe in April

-On a 2 Day Lisbon Itinerary, you should spend an evening in Bairro Alto, one of Portugal’s oldest neighborhoods.
-It has been transformed into a major nightlife center during recent years.
+Spend an evening in Bairro Alto, one of Portugal’s oldest neighborhoods.
+It has been transformed into a major nightlife center in recent years.
 You can go on a pub crawl or stop in a cozy Fado restaurant to take in the Portuguese vibe.

 If you’re looking for a European island getaway in April, Corsica is definitely worth checking out!
 The weather is warmer than in other parts of France, and there are plenty of activities to keep you busy.